Tarangire Sopa Lodge…

 Notes: Children will need to be constantly supervised by their parents as the camp is not fenced in and game wanders freely throughout day and night.

-Communications: There is Wi-Fi in the main areas which is free of charge.
-There are also two computers in the Wi-Fi Centre, which are charged at U$3 for 30 minutes or U$5 for an hour.
+Communications: There is Wi-Fi throughout the central areas which is free of charge.
+There is also a computer in the Wi-Fi Centre, which is chargeable.

 TV & radio: There is a satellite TV in the TV room in the main area